Test in production without watermarks.

 cell_value = worksheet["A2"].IntValue

-# Read from ranges of cells elegantly.
+# Read from a range of cells elegantly

 for cell in worksheet["A2:A10"]: